n1x0n/sgwsperftest/README.md

 # sgwsperftest
-Docker image for performance tests against NetApp StorageGRID Webscale
+Docker image for performance tests against NetApp StorageGRID Webscale.
+Yes, this readme will eventually have more info. :)